Hearing Loss and Hearing Disorders in Children

 Minimally Invasive Ear Procedures and Ear Surgery

 Surgically placed ear tubes help eliminate fluid buildup behind the eardrum that can contribute to hearing loss.
-In children, the procedure is performed under general anesthesia through the ear canal.
-There are no external incisions or scarring.
+In children, the procedure is performed by pediatric otolaryngologists while your child is under general anesthesia.
+The procedure is done through the ear canal, so there are no external incisions or scarring.
 Recovery is quick, and discomfort is minor.
 The tubes naturally fall out on their own within a year, at which point most children’s anatomy has developed enough to eliminate fluid without needing tubes.

 Our otolaryngologists and otologists/neurotologists (doctors specializing in diagnosis and treatment of complex ear disease) may recommend more advanced surgeries when appropriate.